rezasec/TryHackMe/README.md

 This repository tracks my progress through the TryHackMe cybersecurity learning path

-Each room has a summary of what I learned, the tools I used, and the hands on stuff I did.
+Each room includes:

+- What I learned
+- What tools I used
+- The work I did

 ##  Paths Covered